AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 - **Data Connection** - The [!DNL Data Connection] extension allows Adobe Commerce merchants to send [storefront](https://experienceleague.adobe.com/docs/commerce-merchant-services/data-connection/event-forwarding/events.html#storefront-events) and [back office](https://experienceleague.adobe.com/docs/commerce-merchant-services/data-connection/event-forwarding/events.html#back-office-events) data to the Adobe Experience Platform edge so that other Adobe Experience Cloud products, such as Adobe Analytics and Adobe Journey Optimizer, can use that Commerce data.
 By connecting your Commerce data to other products in the Adobe Experience Cloud, you can perform tasks such as analyze user behavior on your site, perform AB testing, and create personalized campaigns.
 - **Audience Activation** - Enables merchants to deliver personalized site content and promotions in real-time, tailored to AI-powered audiences built and managed within Real-Time CDP.
 The [!DNL Audience Activation] extension lets you activate Real-Time CDP audiences in Adobe Commerce to create unique offers in the cart.
 These offers and incentives include common ecommerce merchandising techniques, such as _buy 2 get 1 free_, hero banners geared toward that customer, and modified product pricing through various offers.
 The audiences built within Real-Time CDP are based on data from various enterprise systems, such as Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), point of sale, and marketing systems.
 Because customer segment information is constantly refreshed, customers can become associated and disassociated from a segment as they shop in your store.

+HOW TO EXPAND BEYOND COMMERCE AND ACTIVATE DATE IN OTHER ADOBE Experience Cloud SOLUTIONS...

+REACH OUT TO JEFF MATTHEWS ABOUT BLUE PRINT FOR PERSONALIZATION DATA FLOW DIAGRAM.
+CONSIDER SURFACING ON THIS PAGE.

 ## In conclusion